 3. Utilizing Social Media

 Create dedicated social media pages or groups to enable instant communication and information sharing.
-Social media can help engage parents by sharing important updates, photos, and videos, fostering a sense of community and connectedness among parents.
+Social media can help engage parents by sharing important updates, photos, and videos, encouraging a sense of community and connectedness among parents.

 4. Interactive Online Platforms